Spectacled petrel: Conservation

 The species was classified as critically endangered by the IUCN in 2000.
 A subsequent study gave cautious hope for a continuing recovery of the population from an all-time low of merely some dozens of pairs in the 1930s.
 Indeed, it appears as if the species' numbers have been underestimated in more recent years as an accurate census is difficult due to the rugged terrain of its island home.
 Consequently, the conservation status of this species was downgraded to vulnerable in the 2007 IUCN Red List.
 The 2009 assessment maintained their status at vulnerable.

 This petrel has an occurrence range of 9670000 km2 and a population estimated at between 31,000 and 45,000.
 Their population is trending up at between 1% and 9% over 60 years, and possibly 45% over the last five years.

 The spectacled petrel is threatened by interactions with longline fisheries which kills hundreds of birds every year as they become entangled in the fishing lines and drown.

 The spectacled petrel is listed on CMS Appendix II and ACAP Annex 1.
 A census was conducted in 2004, and Inaccessible Island is a World Heritage Site, with restricted access.
 To help the species, other conservation measures have been proposed.
 Conducting surveys of the breeding population as an ongoing process.
-Pushing for adoption of the best-practice mitigation measures in fisheries within this birds range, utilizing organizations such as the Food and Agriculture Organization, Agreement on the Conservation of Albatrosses and Petrels, and International Commission for the Conservation of Atlantic Tunas.
+Pushing for adoption of the best-practice mitigation measures in fisheries within this bird's range, utilizing organizations such as the Food and Agriculture Organization, Agreement on the Conservation of Albatrosses and Petrels, and International Commission for the Conservation of Atlantic Tunas.
 Restricting access to prevent colonization of introduced species.
 Finally, looking for other breeding locations.